Here's a quick checklist for making a will in Arkansas:

 In Arkansas, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Arkansas's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, and your spouse's relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-No. You can make your own will in Arkansas, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Arkansas, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 No, in Arkansas, you do not need to notarize your will to make it legal.

 However, Arkansas allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.